Firestorm108/QuadraFlow/README.md

 # QuadraFlow
-A controllable quad-fan style fume extractor with activated carbon filtering and a pipe for rerouting airflow to the window!
+A high-power controllable quad-fan style fume extractor with a pipe for rerouting airflow to the window!